djackreuter/string2color/README.md

 # String2color

 The String2color gem takes extends the Ruby String class and turns a string into a random RGB color.
+Since RGB has three values, naturally the string must be three characters or longer to work.

 ## Installation